sourcefrog/cargo-mutants/README.md

 `-f`, `--file FILE`: Mutate only functions in files matching the given name or glob.
 If the glob contains `/` it matches against the path from the source tree root; otherwise it matches only against the file name.
+If used together with `--exclude` argument, then the files to be examined are matched before the files to be excluded.

 `-e`, `--exclude FILE`: Exclude files from mutants generation, matching the given name or glob.
 If the glob contains `/` it matches against the path from the source tree root; otherwise it matches only against the file name.
+If used together with `--file` argument, then the files to be examined are matched before the files to be excluded.

 `--list`: Show what mutants could be generated, without running them.